|Quick Facts: Butchers

 Butchers cut, trim, and package meat for retail sale.

-Most butchers work in grocery stores and specialty meat shops, and some work in animal slaughtering and processing plants.
+Most butchers work in grocery stores and specialty meat shops.
 The work can be physically demanding and may include exposure to repetitive motions, dangerous equipment, and cold temperatures.

-Butchers learn their skills on the job.
-No formal education is required.
+Butchers typically need no formal educational credential.
+They learn their skills on the job.

 The median annual wage for butchers was $36,930 in May 2022.